scds/intro-spss/lessons/lesson4.md

 ## Computing New Variables

-Sometimes, there's the need to compute new variables out of existing ones.
-For example, we can find out the age that someone started working at a company by subtracting the amount of years they've been working with their current employer from their current age.
+Sometimes, there's a need to compute new variables out of existing ones.
+For example, we can find out the age at which someone started working at a company by subtracting the number of years they've been working with their current employer from their current age.

 To compute a new variable, go to `Transform` > `Compute Variable`.